baybars008/Bash-Scripts/README.md

 This repository contains bash scripts of different structures.
 Below is the list of scripts:
 ##
-## Script 1
+## All Bash Script List

-A brief description or purpose.
+Project names are listed here.

 ```bash
 # The content of the script goes here